sanposhiho/tortoise/docs/initial-design.md

 If the service is small, it may reach `minReplicas` at off-peak time.
 In such cases, we need to reduce the resource request.
 Use VPA recommended value to reduce the Pod size during such off-peak time.
-Once the number of Pods almost always goes above 3 or the resource request cannot reduce more due to the minAllowedResources limitation, then finish the size optimization.
+Once the number of Pods almost always goes above 3 or the resource request cannot reduce more due to the MinAllocatedResources limitation, then finish the size optimization.

 #### How to modify the resource request